Harsha-Bhargav/prompt-engineering-project/README.md

 - **Pinecone Vector Database:** Used for efficient storage and retrieval of knowledge in vecor format.
 - **OpenAI models:** Employs AI models for natural language understanding and generation of embeddings.

+## Theory and Quiz

+For in-depth information about Flowise, Vector DB, and chatbots, refer to the theory and quiz section in the report.md file [here](reports/quiz.md).

 ## Setup Instructions

 ### Setting up Flowise and Pinecone Vector Database